0 Down Cars: Overview

 Car dealers need to sell cars, and they will use every means to do so.
 4 This means they attract customers with their advertising of cars with zero down payments.
 Then they get them attached to a particular car or model through test drives and sales pitches.
 By the time the buyer is in the office talking about payment, they realize that zero down car loans won’t work for them.
 The dealer is hoping that the buyer is so attached to the car that they won’t walk away.
 The main buying topic may be the size of the monthly payment and not the interest rate.

 Also, the credit score of the buyer plays a big part.
 Low interest rates are only given to people who have a high credit score.
 This is where the buyer gets stuck.
-They are attracted to the car, the zero down car financing and the low monthly payments and have no idea of the serious trouble they are walking into with the interest rate.
-Statistics show that one out of ten buyers just go with the offer given by the dealer and their zero down auto loans being sold.
+They are attracted to the vehicle, the no down payment car loan and have no idea of the serious trouble they are walking into with the interest rate.
+Statistics show that one out of ten buyers just go with the offer given by the no down payment car dealerships and their zero down auto loans being sold.

 Sources and Citations: